Principles

 Summary of On-site Interviews

-• The tenure of independent directors did not exceed three terms, and a long-term plan for a three-year rotation was established.
+• The tenure of independent directors did not exceed three terms.

 Conclusion and Suggestions